TF-polygon/VR-Keep-Lighting-Horror-Game/README.md

 # Keep_Lighting
-VR Horror game based on Hyper-realistic Interaction contents using Meta Quest.
-Although the `Dependencies` section says that the available device is Meta Quest pro, you can play this project using Meta Quest 3 or Oculus 2 or any other HMD device as well.
+VR Horror game based on Hyper-realistic interaction contents using Meta Quest.
+Although the `Dependencies` section says that the available device is Meta Quest Pro, you can play this project using Meta Quest 3 or Oculus 2 or any other HMD device as well.

 ## Contents
-Despite It's low perfection, Enough to utilize for development environment.
-This project has somethings that you can utilize
+Despite it's low perfection, enough to utilize for development environment.
+This project has somethings that you can utilize:
 - Player Interaction for Head Mounted Display(HMD)
 - Canvas Interaction during the play
-- Object Interaction changing color each time the user aims <br><br>
+- Object Interaction changing color each time the user aims
-- Sounds Interaction
+- Sounds Interaction <br><br>

 Controller controls are as follow:
 - Left Controller `Joystick` : Move to user position.<br><br>